azangru/mysite/src/diary/2020/index.md

 ---
 title: "2020"
 ---
+## November 09
+- Ben Lesh [talks](https://youtu.be/F8xOnnnW6qI) about how he refactored the RxJS library for v7 to be smaller.

 ## October 22
 - A developer shared [source of his portfolio web page](https://github.com/riyaz942/web-portfolio) with lovely react-spring transitions.